chrisjrob/chrisjrob.github.io/ltsp/client-hardware.md

 I have had mixed success with thin clients that were designed for Citrix and/or Windows Terminal Services.
 The Wyse terminals tend to be very sluggish and quirky, and I find that I cannot recommend them for LTSP.

 HP thin clients seem to work very much better, and are certainly an option.
 Such devices tend to be very low power.
 On the downside, they do tend to be surprisingly expensive, for what they provide.
-That said, if you have a good hardware budget, I believe you could do very much worse that buy some HP Linux Thin Clients but, as with any client hardware, do buy one and test before committing yourself to considerable expenditure.
+That said, if you have a good hardware budget, I believe you could do very much worse than buy some HP Linux Thin Clients but, as with any client hardware, do buy one and test before committing yourself to considerable expenditure.

 ### Barebones PCs